sakshidive/Credit-Card-Analysis-Dashboard/README.md

   - Swipe transactions contribute the most revenue ($36M), followed by chip-based transactions.
   - TX, NY, and CA are the leading states in revenue generation.
   - Overall Delinquent Rate is 6.06%.
-  - Overall activation rate is 57.5%.
+  - Overall Activation rate is 57.5%.